AntiPwr/AntiPwr.github.io/root/wiki/Deck of the Alflame.md

 ## **Individual Cards**

 ### **Ignition**
-_The first spark of the Allflame.
+_The first spark of the Alflame.
 The fire’s hunger begins here._

 **Cost:** 1/2 of a small vial worth of [[Ritual Ash]]